osch/lua-lpugl/doc/README.md

   The parameter *initArgs* may contain the following parameters as key value pairs:

-  * *backend*      - backend object to be used for the created world.
+  * *backend*      - backend object to be used for the created view.
   * *title*        - title for the created window.
   * *resizable*    - *true* if the created window should be resizable.
   * *parent*       - optional parent view.
 If given the created view is embedded